By 2020, improve water efficiency in manufacturing operations by 25 percent compared with a 2010 baseline.

 - Orange juice produced for the North American market.

-Addressing the quantity of water used to grow our product ingredients is not enough, we also need to address the impact of that use as well.
+Addressing the quantity of water used to grow our product ingredients is not enough; we also need to address the impact of that use as well.
 Understanding impact is important, because large water footprints can be sustainable in water-rich areas, while very small water footprints might compromise sustainability in places where water is scarce.
-Gaining a clear understanding of impacts makes good environmental sense and provides us with better guidance for prioritizing areas of concern.
-Coca-Cola Europe has proposed a methodology for water footprint sustainability assessments that considers impacts as well as water quantity.
-Read more about it.
-Also, please see the section below and refer to the Sustainable Agriculture section of our Sustainability Report for more details on our efforts with suppliers.
+Gaining a clear understanding of impacts makes good environmental sense and provides better guidance for prioritizing areas of concern.

 Focusing on Sustainable Agriculture Practices

 1 The water used in our manufacturing process is then properly treated and released back to nature at a level that supports aquatic life.
-The water used in our products is what we’re working to replenish through community water projects (e.g., safe water access and reforestation).
+The total sales volume, inclusive of water in products leaving our production facilities, is what we’re working to replenish through community water projects (e.g., safe water access and reforestation).

 More on Journey